harontaiko/cvd-ML-/readme.md

 ## Cardiovascular Input based Prediction (ML)
 The given code consists of an HTML form that collects user input, a Flask application that loads a dataset, trains a random forest classifier on it, and provides a function to predict cardiovascular disease based on user input, and JavaScript code that sends user input to the Flask API and displays the result on the webpage.

-The HTML form collects the user's age, sex, physical activity, and blood pressure.
-The Flask application loads a dataset called cardiovascular_data.csv, which is presumably a dataset of individuals with and without cardiovascular disease, and trains a random forest classifier on the dataset.
-The provided function predict() takes user input and uses the trained model to predict whether the user is likely to have cardiovascular disease or not.
+The HTML form collects the user's input as described in the features below.
+The Flask application loads a dataset called cardio_train.csv, which is a dataset of individuals with and without cardiovascular disease, and trains a random forest classifier on the dataset.
 The JavaScript code sends the user input to the Flask API and displays the prediction result on the webpage.

-Overall, the code appears to be a basic implementation of a machine learning model deployed as a web application.

 ## Natural Language Processing(Interpreting direct human input)
 - Apart from prediction, accuracy scores and graphical metrics